Skip to main content

 • Executive Director

 My training includes a Bachelor of Music from the University of New Mexico, a Master of Music from the University of Southern California, and Doctoral Work at the University of Maryland, all in Oboe Performance.
 After playing professionally in orchestras across the country for many years I took up managing them.
-Eventually I decided it was time for a grand adventure and I packed what would fit in a U-Haul and drove from Michigan through Canada directly to the Ketchikan Area Arts and Humanities Council.
+In 2007 I decided it was time for a grand adventure and I packed what would fit in a U-Haul and drove from Michigan through Canada directly to the Ketchikan Area Arts and Humanities Council.
 It has been my honor to become part of the Ketchikan community and to help facilitate the direction of this extraordinary organization.
 I believe the arts are an integral part of who we are as individuals, they help us understand the world, and they can teach us how to treat each other with compassion and respect.
 The arts in Ketchikan are powerful, nurturing and inspiring and help to make our island even more breathtaking.

 • Boomer - full time since March, 2022